Scholarcy Library Terms of Service

 12. Intellectual property rights

-12.2 We hereby grant you a perpetual, non-assignable and free licence over the Structured Content for your personal use.
-You shall not copy, distribute or make available Structured Content for commercial purposes.
+12.2 We hereby grant you a perpetual, non-assignable and royalty-free licence over the Scholarcy Results for your personal use.
+You shall not copy, distribute, or make available Scholarcy Results for commercial purposes.
+Your use of the Verbatim Content will be on and subject to the licence terms attached to such Verbatim Content.

 (a) we give you prompt notice of any such claim; and